Hackney Council new build repairs: guest post by Ewelina Sorbjan

-Ewelina, former Head of New Build Property Management at Hackney council, talks about dxw digital’s work to build a new online system for housing repairs, and how it supports the council’s ambitions for social housing.
+Ewelina, former Head of New Build Property Management at Hackney council, talks about dxw’s work to build a new online system for housing repairs, and how it supports the council’s ambitions for social housing.

 Hackney’s ambition for housing